Damon-wenc/Small-Data/README.md

 # Small-Data
 In honor of **big data** :D

-I've just got some 'small data' here.
+I've got some 'small data' here.
 There are several small programs about getting, parsing and analysing info on some websites.
-As most cases are Chinese sites, I'll describe my ideas in Chinese~ You may read my code for more information ~\(≧▽≦)/~
+As most cases are Chinese sites, I'll describe all my ideas in Chinese~ You may read my code for more information ~\(≧▽≦)/~

 ## 说明
 验证版本: Python V2.7.6